roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-04 ****** byTheTalkMan© And a good son-in-law should think that there is no greater way for a man to honor his wife than by making sure her mother, the woman who brought his wife into the world, is in a constant state of bliss.
+And a good son-in-law should think that there is no greater way for a man to honor his wife than by making sure her mother, the woman who brought his wife into the world, is in a constant state of bliss.
 A good son-in-law makes sure that his mother-in-law cums ten times a day.
 A good son-in-law makes sure his mother-in-law's cunt, mouth and asshole are all well fucked, every single day.
 A good son-in-law ignores his wife at all opportunities and saves his best for her mother.
 Cause that's what good son-in-laws do.
 And a good daughter understands.
 Even if her mother decides to make this arrangement permanent, she shouldn't be angry.
 She should be honored.

  A good daughter should be overjoyed when she finds out her mother is keeping her husband.
 A good daughter should feel so proud that her mother is so sexy than she could successfully steal her husband.
 A good daughter should be pleased when her husband and her mother go on vacation and leave her behind.
 A good daughter should be happy to see the pictures online of her husband and her mom canoodling intimately.
 A good daughter should be happy when her mother lets all of her daughter's friends know that she has stolen her hunky hubby.
 A good daughter should feel so proud when all of her friends think her mom is so much cooler than she is and become friends with her instead.
 A good daughter should be overjoyed when her mother decides it would best if she carried all of her hubby's children in her mature belly instead of in the stomach of her unprepared daughter.
 A good daughter should feel so happy when her mother asks her to sign divorce papers so her hubby can put a ring on her mother's finger.
 A good daughter would accept her mother's explanation that this is a marriage for legal reasons only and that she can still act like she is married, and that the whole thing is too complicated for her to understand.
 And a good daughter should totally understand when her mother tells her that she should ultimately move out and get her own place, leaving her mother and her husband to share the house together.
 A good daughter will happily live in a tiny apartment alone, knowing her mother and hubby are happily sharing their big house together.
 A good daughter will totally accept it when her mother and her husband never return her calls and never make any attempt to contact her, because they are probably too busy in each others' arms to answer any silly phone calls.
 A good daughter would happily live the rest of her life alone just so her mother and her husband spend a life together in unending bliss.
 A good daughter would be happy knowing her mother has greedily stolen the life that was meant for her.
 A good daughter should feel honored that her mother would spend the rest of her life getting fucked by the dick that she should have had locked down.
 A good daughter should be pleased knowing her mother had all the children meant for her.